temporalio/documentation/docs-src/typescript/how-to-set-a-parent-close-policy-in-typescript.md

   - how-to
 ---

-To specify how a Child Workflow reacts to a Parent Workflow reaching a Closed state, use the [`parentClosePolicy`](https://typescript.temporal.io/api/interfaces/workflow.ChildWorkflowOptions#parentclosepolicy) property.
+To specify how a Child Workflow reacts to a Parent Workflow reaching a Closed state, use the [`parentClosePolicy`](https://typescript.temporal.io/api/interfaces/workflow.ChildWorkflowOptions#parentclosepolicy) option.

 <!--SNIPSTART typescript-child-workflow -->
 <!--SNIPEND-->